-This audience is a bit higher up in the funnel.
-But these people have voluntarily given you their email addresses so you can use email to remarket to them with a more middle-of-the-funnel offer.
+This audience is a bit higher up in the conversion funnel.
+Still, these people have voluntarily given you their email addresses, so you can use email to reach them with a more middle-of-the-funnel remarketing offer.

 Content Download Lists

-This audience is a more mid-funnel audience comprised of users who’ve downloaded a piece of content you’re offering like an ebook, a case study, etc. Remarket towards these users to keep nurturing them down the funnel to get that ultimate conversion.
+This mid-funnel audience is comprised of users who’ve downloaded a piece of your content like an eBook, a case study, etc. Nurture these users further down the funnel with remarketing to get that ultimate conversion.

-This is a list of people who’ve already converted/purchased on your page.
+This is a list of people who’ve already converted or purchased on your page.
 Remarket to them with other products that you offer so you can continue to grow that customer base and lifetime value while also developing a strong following of brand advocates.

 Churned Remarketing Campaigns

-You already have their contact info, and you can remarket to this specific audience with updates to your product or new features with the intent to get them to return.
+You already have their contact info and a general idea of their interests, so you can remarket to this specific audience with product updates or new features to entice them back.

 Reason 8: Not Using Similar Or Lookalike Audiences

-The next closest thing to a custom audience is one that looks like it.
+The closest thing to a true custom audience is one that looks a lot like it.

-In Google Ads, they’re called Similar Audiences and in Facebook, they’re called Lookalike Audiences.
-In Google Ads, as you start to create your audiences for your remarketing lists, Google will actually automatically create those Similar Audiences for you to test.
-In Facebook, once you have your custom audience created, then you can create the Lookalike Audience from there.
+When you create remarketing audiences in Google Ads, Google automatically creates Similar Audiences for you to test.
+In Facebook, once you have a Custom Audience created, you can create the Lookalike Audience from there.

 One of the best Similar Audiences to create is one based on your existing customers.
 If you have a list of emails for people who have purchased or using your product, create that Similar Audience and watch your account grow.